Agenda

 Natalie Bravo Senmache

-Fisheries Biologist - Biodiversity and Ocean Acidification- Pedro Ruiz Gallo University - Instituto del Mar del Perú
+Fisheries Biologist (Biodiversity and Ocean Acidification) Pedro Ruiz Gallo University - LAOCA

 Dr. Katy Soapi

-Coordinator for the Pacific Community Centre for Ocean Science and Partnerships at Pacific Community
+Coordinator for the Pacific Community Centre for Ocean Science and Partnerships at the Pacific Community (SPC)

 Ocean Acidification Senior Scientists, Washington State Department of Ecology